craftcms/docs/docs/4.x/console-commands.md

 --propagate-to
-: The site handle to propagate entries to.
+: Comma-separated site handles to propagate entries to.

     When this is set, the entry will *only* be saved for this site.